Aliucord/documentation/theme-dev/README.md

 ## Primary Strings

-> Primary dark strings are used for, chat background, server list, member list, etc... (only applies to Dark Mode)
+> **Primary dark strings are used for main elements of discord, such as buttons, text and backgrounds.**

 | String          | Purpose                 |
 | ---------------- |:-----------------------:|